DoTheEvo/veeam-prometheus-grafana/README.md

 * `--storage.tsdb.retention.time=45d`

 Not much really to do once it runs.
-Checking values and deleting them I guess.<br>
+Checking values can be done through grafana, and for deletion one needs to use api.<br>
-You can access its web interface from LAN side with `<dockerhost>:9090`, or you can setup web access to it from the outside if you wish.
+But still, one can access its web gui from LAN side with `<dockerhost>:9090`, or can setup web access to it from the outside like for grafana and pushgateway.
-Same process as with pushgateway or any other webserver accessible through caddy.

 [Official documentation on queries](https://prometheus.io/docs/prometheus/latest/querying/basics/)